e-271/SpaceVT-GSoC-Demo/README.md

 Since solar winds cause disturbances in the Earth's ring current, these two measurements are closely related.
 In particular, the Z-component of the IMF is roughly perpindicular to the Earth's ring currents, so it has the greatest influence via electromagnetic induction.

 To determine the effects of solar events on the Earth's magnetosphere, we can use machine learning algorithms on existing data to create a predictive model.
-This will allow us to run simulations, possibly anticipating time-delayed ring current changes in response to IMF measurements.
+This will allow us to run simulations, and possibly predict ring-current changes in response to solar wind.

 # Resources